Breaking down players selected in 1st round of NFL draft

 Fact: Won the Biletnikoff Award as the nation’s best receiver with Pitt in 2021 before transferring to USC.

-Notable: Fourth straight year a USC player has been selected in the first round, and second straight season a Trojans receiver was taken (Drake London by Atlanta at No. 8).
+Notable: Fourth straight year a USC player has been selected in the first round, and in the second straight season a Trojans receiver was taken (Drake London by Atlanta at No. 8).

 24) New York Giants (from Jacksonville) — Deonte Banks, CB, 6-0, 197, Maryland